flareshmoney/flareshUI/README.md

   Please note that I am editing huds with out the makers permission, any element from any other huds are credited in this TXT.
   Get in contact with me if you are the creater of one of the huds which I used elements from.

+-=-

+Current Version : V1.0b
 Last time updated: 1/11/2021
+.
+Changes from V1.0a to V1.0b

+-Fixed chat colliding with the Engineer's building status -Removed my no smoke script

 -=-